-Once the City has fully funded its pension obligations, it will then be able to reduce its pension appropriation to the "normal cost" for current employees at that point in time.
-The "normal cost" is the annual cost of providing pension benefits by the current employees.
+Once the City has fully funded its pension obligations, it will then be able to reduce its pension appropriation to the "normal cost" for current employees.
+The "normal cost" is the annual cost of setting aside in advance pension benefits for the current employees.
 Much of the costs we are facing currently are for the pensions of former employees who have retired; the City of Newton did not set aside sufficient funds in the past for their pensions.
-Once we have fully funded our pension liability, we will be in a position to tackle our other major unfunded long term retiree obligation - Retiree Health Insurance or OPEB.
+Once we have fully funded our pension liability, we will be in a position to tackle our other, even larger, unfunded long-term retiree obligation - retiree health insurance or OPEB